WanderAway/WAMP/README.md

-### Reconsideration:
-I'm actually planning on changing the architecture of the mpu to use the Intel x86 instruction set, so everything will change to 32 bits.
-Will be a good opportunity to learn x86 assembly as well.

 # "Wander Away's MicroProcessor"
 This project is built purely out of personal interest.
 If for whatever reason you feel like using this processor...
 Go ahead I guess, as long as you cite where it came from.